MatrixAI/Architect/geometry_of_interaction/README.md

 Note that `Resumption` is a profunctor.
 So we could apply things like dimap to it.
 But `dimap` does have to be careful.
 Since what we are doing is transforming the `Resumption` morphism by making changes to it.
 We gain access to `dimap`.

 If you use `infix`.

+---

+So I've written the curry and uncurry functions.

+And they are related to the lollipop operator which is intended to define a linear exponential which turns a traced monoidal category into a closed monoidal category.

+Curry and uncurry are functors.
+There are natural transformations between them.
+Here we have a curry as a functor that takes a hom-set of H(A*B, C) to a hom-set H(A, C^B).

+We are able to translate hom-set cat-theory notation to just into an interaction.
+That is an interaction is both H(A*B, C) and H(A, C^B).
+We can see that in `curryInt`.
+The cat theory notation deals with 3 objects: A, B, C. Whereas the Interaction deals with 6 types.
+Those 6 types are actually in pairs.

+We can see that category theory `*` is encoded as a pairwise either of `a a'` and `b b'`.
+Subsequently the linear exponential of `C^B` is encoded by using a pairwise either of `b b'` and `c c'`.
+However we swap the `b'` `b` to the left side and their respective positions.

+Doing this sort of makes sense, since an Interaction is already encoded as a resumption of Eithers.
+You can see that curryInt takes an Interaction and produces another Interaction.
+The first Interaction encodes a morphism between `A*B` and `C`, but the second Interaction encodes between `A` and `C^B`.
+And it works because an interaction itself is a Resumption that has that weird ordering.

+An interaction is already a resumption between 2 eithers.
+And by embedding eithers into the interation types, we now have a higher order language as interactions can be embedded into interactions.

+Oh... interesting